 Best email personalization examples from famous brands

-According to Litmus research, only 21% of users find the promotional emails in their inbox “memorableβ.
-In general, browsing email is not a pleasure, but rather an obligation.
+According to Litmus research, only 21% of users find the promotional emails in their inbox “memorable”.
+That is why brands use personalization to make campaigns feel relevant instead of generic.

 Here are the best examples of personalization in emails.
 Use these email marketing tips to create your own successful campaign.